quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/handling-webpack.md

 yarn add -D copy-webpack-plugin
 ```

-At the top of `quasar.conf.js` add the following:
+At the top of `quasar.conf.js` import it by adding the following:

 ```js
 const CopyWebpackPlugin = require('copy-webpack-plugin')